 Item Required Elements Description 1.
-Producer Information: Name, address, and telephone number for the applicant/insured.
-Also includes the person type the insured used to file their Federal taxes.
+Producer Name, address, and telephone number for the applicant/insured.
+Also Information: includes the person type the insured used to file their Federal taxes.
 The applicant/insured must be the same person and person type as the person designated on the United States Income Tax form(s).
-2. Policy Number: Policy number.
+2 D-1'1 2.
+Policy Number: Policy number.
 Enter "N/A" if no policy number has been assigned to applicant.
-3. State/County: Pilot state and county where the majority of the total expected revenue for the insurance year will be derived.
-It can be any pilot county in which the applicant/insured has established or intends to establish any commodity.
-However, the same state and county must appear on all the applicant's/insured's WFRP reports that require a state/county.
+3. State/County: State and county where the majority of the total expected revenue for the insurance year will be derived.
 4. Tax Year: Tax year of the corresponding Schedule F from which the information is being taken.
-5. Adjustment Codes: Codes to identify specific types of adjustments made to expense amounts listed on applicant's/insured's Schedule F. Enter: (1) "A = Schedule F expenses specifically excluded"; (2) "B = Cost of post-production operations"; (3) "H = Not directly related to production"; and (4) "I = Other".
+5. Adjustment Codes: Codes to identify specific types of adjustments made to expense amounts listed on applicant's/insured's Schedule F. Enter: (1) "A = Schedule F expenses specifically excluded"; (2) "B = Cost of post-production operations"; (3) " $H = Not$ directly related to production"; and (4) "I = Other".
+6. Schedule F Part II List of farm expense items taken directly from Part II of the Expenses applicant's/insured's Schedule F. Enter the farm expenses listed in - Part II of the applicant's/insured's Schedule F for the tax year entered in item 4.